-- 1. If any of the following circumstances occur, the dates of the meetings, sessions, contents of motion, all independent directors' opinions and the company's response should be specified: - (1) Matters referred to in Article 14-3 of the Securities and Exchange Act.
+1. If any of the following circumstances occur,, the dates of the meetings, sessions, contents of motion, all independent directors' opinions and the Company's response should be specified:

+(1) Matters referred to in Article 14-3 of the Securities and Exchange Act.

-Board of Directors Meeting Date Resolutions Independent director' opinions and the company's response 02/26/2019 The 12th meeting of the 7th session Evaluation of independence and qualification of the CPA to be engaged by the Company.
-Approval of the 2018 statement of the internal control system.
-Approval of the business report and financial statements for the year of 2018.
-Amendment to the Company's "Internal Control Systems" and "Internal Audit Systems".
-Amendment to the Company's "Procedures for Acquisition or Disposal of Assets".
+Board of Directors Meeting Date Resolutions Independent Director' Opinions and the Company's Response 02/25/2020 The 4th meeting of the 8th session Approved the change of financial and accounting officer.
+Evaluation of independence and qualification of the CPA to be engaged by the Company.
+Approval of the 2019 statement of the internal control system.
+Approval of the business report and financial statements for the year of 2019.
+Amendment to Company's "Rules and Procedures of Board of Directors Meetings", "Audit Committee Charter", "Compensation Committee Charter", "Procedures of Directors Compensation Distribution", "Corporate Governance Practice Principles" and "Corporate Social Responsibility Practice Principles".
 No independent director had a dissenting opinion or qualified opinion to the proposal and all attending directors agree to pass the proposal.
-05/07/2019 The 13th meeting of the 7th session 08/06/2019 The 2nd meeting of the 8th session 11/05/2019 The 3rd meeting of the 8th session Establishment the Company's "Standard Operating Procedure for Handling Demands by Directors".
-Amendment to the Company's "Ethical Corporate Management Best Practice Principles".
-Authorize the Chairman to determine all related matters for the follow-up projects of the new factory.
+08/11/2020 The 6th meeting of the 8th session · Amendment to the Company's "Rules for Election of Directors", "Rules for Performance Evaluation of Board of Directors", "Rules Governing the Scope of Powers of Independent Directors", "Codes of Ethical Conduct" and "Rules Governing Financial and Business Matters Between this Corporation and its Affiliated Enterprises".

-(2) Other matters involving objections or expressed reservations by independent directors that were recorded or stated in writing that require a resolution by the Board of Directors: None.

-2. If there are directors' avoidance of motions in conflict of interest, the directors' names, contents of motion, causes for avoidance and voting should be specified: None.
+- (2) Other matters involving objections or expressed reservations by independent directors that were recorded or stated in writing that require a resolution by the Board of Directors: None. - 2.
+If there are directors' avoidance of motions in conflict of interest, the directors' names, contents of motion, causes for avoidance and voting should be specified: None.